Dranda Cathedral

+History

 According to the Roman historian Procopius of Caesarea, in 551 emperor Justinian I built a temple in these environs; this is believed by some to have been what is now the cathedral in Dranda.
-In the Georgian Orthodox Catholicate of Abkhazia, Dranda was the seat of a bishop.
+In the Georgian Orthodox Catholicate of Abkhazia, during the Middle Ages Dranda served as the seat of bishops.
+During the Turkish occupation, the temple suffered great damage, but was later restored.

+Russian and Georgian historian, archaeologist and ethnographer Dmitry Bakradze, visiting the Dranda Cathedral in 1860, reported that the temple was painted with frescoes.
+However, over time they completely collapsed and were not restored during the restoration of the temple.

+In 1880, a monastery was established at the cathedral After the Red Army invasion of Georgia in 1921, the Georgian Orthodox Church was subjected to intense harassment.
+Hundreds of churches were closed by the Soviet government and hundreds of monks were imprisoned and killed during Joseph Stalin's purges.

 There has been some restoration on the exterior walls of the structure and roof, covering with stucco much of the original brick architecture that was once visible.
 Small portions may still be seen in what was intentionally left untouched.